 - Any individuals who have expressed interest in your organization, ie, those that receive your newsletter

 But get this – you cannot send the same appeal out to everyone.
 Perhaps the most important part of a successful year-end campaign is to be sure to segment and target donors appropriately.
 Major donors do not want to see the same information as new supporters.
 If they do, they may just turn into $50 donors.

-As well, you need to know the demographics of your donors, since different age groups like to donate and engage differently.
+You also need to know the demographics of your donors since different age groups like to donate and engage differently.

 Millennials Fundraising Trends